23-MDDN342/randomised-collection-Riz0tto/README.md

 - Pupil ratio - averaged random between 10% and 90% of the white of the eye
 - Iris hue - simple random in full hue spectrum

+The positions and radii are determined by the circle packing in the arrangement.

 ## Use of AI:

 I generally don't use AI generally but there was one point where I needed help that I wasn't immediately able to find online.